s99mol/FGSBuddysbuddy/README.md

 ## Features (more info to come) :star:
 * Tab 1: Input Analyser: Preview data as table and by selected hierarchy keys.
 Pass selected keys to XSLT Mapper.
 * Tab 2: XSLT Mapper: Map input file headers to schema (xsd) and genereate xslt mapping file.
 Option to generate, transform and validate in one go.
+	* Please note that mapping of keys are done in 3.
+Configure XSLT Hierarchy.
 * Tab 3: Transformer: Transform with optional xsd validation
 * Tab 4: Validator: Validate against xsd or Schematron (sch).
 * Tab 5: Package Creater: A reference to FGS Buddy